 15. Long Hair Fade

-Long hair challenges the outdated notions of what it means to be masculine.
-It is cool, has a stylish and relaxed aesthetic, and has many ways to style it.
-If you want an edgy addition to your long locks, a great way to achieve this is with a fade.
+If you want an edgy addition to your long locks, a great way to achieve this is with a fade haircut.
 The fade adds structure to your hair, creating an interesting contrast and making it more manageable.
-It looks especially good with texture on the top of the head so that it will work well with wavy or curly hair.
+It looks especially good with texture on the top of the head, so that it will work well with wavy or curly hair.
 That is not to say men with straight hair cannot rock this look too, but it would be best to add a styling product to your hair to give it a more windswept feel.
-Channel your inner Viking with this manly style and wear it with confidence!

 16. Short Hair Fade